tvcutsem/tvcutsem.github.io/_posts/2018-07-22-membranes.md

 ### Script sandboxing with Caja

-My running example of a host webpage trying to protect itself from an embedded script was the primary use case of [Google Caja](https://developers.google.com/caja/).
+My running example of a host webpage trying to protect itself from an embedded script is one of the primary use cases of [Google Caja](https://developers.google.com/caja/).
 Caja enables the safe embedding of third-party active content inside web pages and has been used to protect various Google products including [Google Sites](https://sites.google.com/), [Google Apps Scripts](https://developers.google.com/apps-script/overview) and [Google Earth Engine](https://earthengine.google.com/).

 ### Private DOMs with es-membrane

 As a spin-off on working on the [Verbosio XML editor](https://sourceforge.net/projects/templates.verbosio.p/) Alex J. Vincent created a reusable [membrane library for JavaScript](https://github.com/ajvincent/es-membrane).
-His primary use case was to enable different sub-components within a web page to have different views of the DOM, i.e. each sub-component can define its own ["expando"](https://developer.mozilla.org/en-US/docs/Glossary/Expando) properties.
+His primary use case is to enable different sub-components within a web page to have different views of the DOM, i.e. each sub-component can define its own ["expando"](https://developer.mozilla.org/en-US/docs/Glossary/Expando) properties.

-The [es-membrane](https://github.com/ajvincent/es-membrane) library was also the first to generalize a typical two-party membrane, as discussed above, into an N-party membrane where a coordinator can directly intermediate between multiple sub-components.
+The [es-membrane](https://github.com/ajvincent/es-membrane) library was also the first to generalize a typical two-party membrane, as discussed above, into an N-party membrane where a coordinator can directly intermediate between multiple sub-components without having to create multiple membranes.

 ### Observing mutations with observable-membrane

 While membranes were originally proposed as a defensive programming abstraction to isolate sub-components, the membrane pattern can be used for other purposes beyond enforcing some security property.
 For example, Caridy Patiño and team at Salesforce have successfully used the membrane pattern to observe mutation on an object graph.
 Their implementation is [publicly available](https://github.com/salesforce/observable-membrane).

-One reason one may want to observe mutations on an object graph is to enable data-binding in a web application framework: the web framework observes the object graph of its web application, and mutations require the web framework to refresh the UI.
+One reason one would want to observe mutations on an object graph is to enable data-binding in a web application framework: the web framework observes the object graph of its web application, and mutations require the web framework to refresh the UI.
 [This example code](https://github.com/salesforce/observable-membrane/tree/master/examples/reactivo-element) shows how to build reactive web components using this pattern.

 ## What experience tells us